|200 Metres||21.20||Couva||10 JUL 2011|

 “I always got my eye on that target,” he continues, “and tend to keep at it until my goals are met.”

-Before moving to College Station, Texas to take up an athletic scholarship at Texas A&M, Lendore lived in Arima, a town situated about 16 miles east of the T&T capital, Port-of-Spain.
+Lendore lives in College Station, Texas.
+Before moving there more than four years ago to take up his athletic scholarship at Texas A&M, Lendore lived in Arima, a town situated about 16 miles east of the T&T capital, Port-of-Spain.
 Arima is well known for its love of sport, and is the home of many clubs, including Lendore’s Abilene Wildcats.

 “My neighbourhood inspires me to be the best that I can be.
 They are always there supporting me and giving me all the respect for even the simplest of achievements.”